queryluke/masseffect-5e/static/data/spells/unity.md

 - engineer
 - sentinel
 advancementOptions:
-- name: Unrestricted
+- name: Unrestricted (engineer only)
-  description: There is no limit to the amount of TP you may spend on this ability.
+  description: Engineers can spend any amount of tech points to cast this spell.
+They are not limited by their Tech Point Limit column.
-- name: Quick
+- name: Shield restore
-  description: You can use Unity as a reaction to the creature falling unconscious
-    or dying.
+  description: When you cast this at 1st level, creatures also gain 1d4 shield points.
+This increases by 1d4 for each spell slot above the 2nd.
 ---
-You spend X tech points and tap into the medical interface of a fallen comrade.
-You revive a friendly creature that has gone unconscious or died within the last minute.
-That creature returns to consciousness or life with hit points equal to Xd4 + your proficiency bonus.
+Spawn a swarm of healing nano bots that heal allies.
+Up to six creatures of your choice that you can see within range regain hit points equal to 1d6 + your spellcasting ability modifier.

+__At Higher Levels__: When you cast this spell using a spell slot of 3rd level or higher, the healing increases by 2d6 for each slot level above 2nd.